-Woman who became a citizen on television did not know she would be part of Republican National Convention
+Woman who became a citizen on TV did not know she would be part of Republican National Convention

-On Tuesday, millions of viewers watched as Awadelseid and four others were sworn in as naturalized Americans by acting Secretary of Homeland Security Chad Wolf as President Trump watched on from the sidelines.
+On Tuesday, millions of viewers watched as Awadelseid and four others were sworn in as naturalized Americans by acting Department of Homeland Security chief Chad Wolf as President Trump watched.
 The moment, which was taped before it was featured in prime time, was perhaps the most powerful moment of the night.

-The moment drew an intense backlash from critics who accused the president and the Republican Party of cynically using the carefully curated ceremony to paper over harsh anti-immigrant policies and rhetoric that has defined his administration over the last four years.
+The moment drew an intense backlash from critics who accused the president and the Republican Party of cynically using the carefully curated ceremony to paper over harsh anti-immigrant policies and rhetoric that has defined his administration over the past four years.

 “They said when they called us that it would be at the White House and that the president might be there or he might not.
-Until the last minute we didn’t know if he was going to be there or not,” said Awadelseid in an interview Wednesday.
+Until the last minute we didn’t know if he was going to be there or not,” Awadelseid said during an interview Wednesday.
 “And at the last minute when we went into the room they said, good news, he will be there.”

+The Wall Street Journal previously reported that at least two people naturalized during the convention did not know they would be part of the program.

 Awadelseid, who is originally from Sudan, said she had a citizenship interview about three weeks ago.
 It marked the end of a long path.
 She had applied for citizenship in 2018, she said, but had been in the United States since the early 2000s through a student visa and temporary protected status program.
 She was able to become a permanent resident earlier this decade, she said, through her brother’s sponsorship.